 As Teams in Space grows to 1,000 employees, it starts to provide customer support for the company's major product with Jira Service Desk.
 Mia is a customer of Teams in Space.
 She visits teamsinspace.com seeking support and gets directed to a registration page for Jira Service Desk.
 She registers for a customer account and can now get support.
 She doesn't have an Atlassian account, only a customer account, which means that Will can update her email address, full name or password if she forgets any of it or her information changes.

 You administer multiple cloud sites and your users have been invited to access vendor cloud sites

-When you have a large organization, you might administer two or more cloud sites.
-Because your users exist outside your sites, they don't need separate Atlassian accounts to access both.
-Some of your users might also have access to other sites that a vendor owns.
+When you have a large company, you might administer two or more cloud sites.
+Because Atlassian accounts exist outside your sites, your users don't need separate Atlassian accounts to access both.
+Some of your users might also have access to other sites, such as a vendor's site.

 Teams in Space now has 10,000 employees and not all of them use the original site.
 Alana is one of those employees at Teams in Space with a managed account.